cmurray79/armspot64/README.md

 This project is released under **The Unlicense**.
 You are free to do whatever you want with this code!

 Note: This has been tested on the Trixie branch only.

+## ⚖️ Disclaimer

+**armspot64** is an unofficial, community-developed project.
+It is **not** affiliated with, maintained by, or endorsed by Spotify.

+This tool is provided as a lightweight wrapper to improve the user experience on ARM64 Linux hardware.
+All trademarks, service marks, and music content are the property of their respective owners.
+Use this software at your own risk; it is provided "as is" under the Unlicense.